TheCutestCat/rewrie_code/README.md

 - change the add function form **a+ b** to **a + b + 1**
 - result : autofix yes
 ![](pictures/run_tests_autofix.png)

+# feature
+1. use AST to analyse the code structure of the entire program
+2. auto fix the error from the test
+3. generate the docstring

+# future
+1. use AST to analyse the entire code repository, and display the code structure using a tree structure
+2. Process code via successively by using the topological ordering of the program